bydariogamer/py101forpygamers/source/gettingstarted/installation.rst

 -----

 Gedit is GNOME text editor.
-It's more generic purpose text editor but it still has features like syntax highlightning and it's well suitable for tutorial purposes.
+It's more generic purpose text editor but it still has features like syntax highlighting and it's well suitable for tutorial purposes.

 `Download it here <https://wiki.gnome.org/Apps/Gedit#Download>`_